 Did you make any changes to your classic car insurance during the winter months?
 Before you head out in any car, verify that your inspection, registration and insurance are all valid.
 Even if you didn’t change coverage, smart drivers regularly speak to their car insurance agents to learn about possible discounts and optional coverage.

-Find the right coverage for your classic car.
+Do you need classic car insurance?
 Request an online classic car quote from The Hartford’s trusted partner Hagerty, a leader in classic car insurance.

 Comment below to tell us about your classic car and how you make sure it’s in great shape for a drive.